Buying MREs

 Each Meal will have 1 main meal, a side dish, dessert, accessory pack (salt, pepper, hot sauce, toilet paper, gum, napkin, spoon), jelly, cheese or peanut butter

 What’s missing here is the Flameless Ration Heater (FRH).
-Real MREs contain them but the civilian MREs do not.
-Some places want as much as $1 each for an FRH.
+Real MREs contain them but many basic civilian “Mil-Spec” kits do not.
+Some places want as much as $1.50 each for an FRH.

 3. Shipping.
 The most reasonable shipping arrangements are the ones where the seller charges you actual shipping costs without any sort of “handling” (rip-off) fee.
 Fixed shipping costs can work for or against you depending on the auction.
-If someone wants to charge a flat $20 for shipping and they live in the same state, you’re probably paying more than you should.
-However, if someone wants to charge $10 shipping and they live a few states away, that might be a good deal on your side.
+If someone wants to charge a flat $40 for shipping and they live in the same state, you’re probably paying more than you should.
+However, if someone wants to charge $20 shipping and they live across the country, that might be a good deal on your side.

 Click here to read about the U.S. government response to Ebay MRE Auctions